American Beach, Florida

 American Beach is a historic beach community in northeastern Florida once popular with African-American vacationers.
 It is located north of Jacksonville on Amelia Island in Nassau County.
 During the time of segregation and the Jim Crow era, African Americans were denied access to many public amenities such as public pools and beaches in order to increase the value of nearby real estate, among other reasons.
-In view of this Abraham Lincoln Lewis, Florida's first black millionaire and president of the Afro-American Life Insurance Company, founded American Beach as a community that was visited mostly by African Americans, though all were welcome.
+In view of this Abraham Lincoln Lewis, Florida's first black millionaire and president of the Afro-American Life Insurance Company, founded American Beach as a resort community that was visited mostly by African Americans, though all were welcome.
 It contains the American Beach Historic District, a historic district which was listed on the National Register of Historic Places in 2002.

 History

 American Beach was co-founded in 1935 by Florida's first black millionaire, Abraham Lincoln Lewis, and his Afro-American Life Insurance Company.
 A. L. Lewis was one of the original founders of the Afro-American Life Insurance Company in 1901; with little education he became a world traveler, investor, philanthropist, and the first African-American millionaire in the state of Florida.

 Since many white-owned insurance companies at the time would not insure Black Americans, A. L. Lewis's company filled a niche in the community and was very successful.
 With this newfound wealth, A. L. Lewis bought and built various amenities open to Black Americans, such as the Lincoln Golf & Country Club and, of course, American Beach.
 Throughout the 1930s, 1940s, and 1950s, summers at American Beach were busy with families, churches, and children.
 American Beach stretched over 216 acres.
 It was a place where African Americans could enjoy "Recreation and Relaxation Without Humiliation".
-The beach included hotels, restaurants, and nightclubs as well as homes and other businesses.
+The beach resort included hotels, restaurants, and nightclubs as well as homes and other businesses.
 Over time American Beach became known as "The Negro Ocean Playground" a place for "Recreation and Relaxation without Humiliation".

-American Beach played host to numerous celebrities during this period, including: folklorist Zora Neale Hurston, singer Billie Daniels, Cab Calloway, Ray Charles, Billy Eckstein, Hank Aaron, Joe Louis, actor Ossie Davis, and Sherman Hemsley.
-James Brown was actually turned away from performing outside Evans' Rendezvous, a nightclub on the beach.
+American Beach played host to numerous celebrities during this period, including folklorist Zora Neale Hurston, singer Billie Daniels, Cab Calloway, Ray Charles, Billy Eckstein, Hank Aaron, Joe Louis, actor Ossie Davis, and Sherman Hemsley.
+James Brown was turned away from performing outside Evans' Rendezvous, a nightclub on the beach.
 In 1964, American Beach was hit hard by Hurricane Dora, and many homes and buildings were destroyed.
-Prior to the Civil Rights Act, it was not unheard of for Black beaches to be located outside of city limits, thus forcing Black families to walk miles simply to bathe in the ocean.
-After the Civil Rights Act desegregated the beaches of Florida in 1964, American Beach became less of a necessity and many African-American Jacksonvillians turned to locations closer to home.
+Before passage of the Civil Rights Act, it was not unheard of for Black beaches to be located outside of city limits, thus forcing Black families to walk miles simply to go to the ocean.
+After the Civil Rights Act desegregated the beaches of Florida in 1964, American Beach as a Black resort became less of a necessity and many African-American Jacksonvillians turned to locations closer to home.